AthenaG536/visual-roll/README.md

 Get notifications for every like and new photo added to one of your groups/albums.

+Using *server side rendering* will allow this site to be loaded faster, improving user experiences.

 ###Developer Journal
 Date | Time | Estimate | Actual | Description | Notes